 The Truman Scholarship Faculty Representative is Peter Ahrensdorf in the Political Science Department.
-For additional resources, contact the Fellowships and Scholarships Program, Center for Career Development, at firstname.lastname@example.org, or schedule a Fellowships & Scholarships advising appointment with Gaylena Merritt, Assistant Director for Fellowships & Scholarships, through Handshake (login required).
+For additional resources, contact the Fellowships and Scholarships Program at email@example.com, or schedule a Fellowships & Scholarships advising appointment with Gaylena Merritt, Sr. Assistant Director for Fellowships & Scholarships, through Handshake (login required).

 Davidson Truman Scholars

 2017 - Anmar Jerjees

 2014 - Haley Hardie

 2009 - Darrell Scott